-If you warm the egg, milk, and oatmeal mixture for about 2 minutes in the microwave, mixing at about the one minute mark, it will thicken a good amount and help you better form the loaf.
+If you warm the egg, milk, and oatmeal mixture for 2 minutes in the microwave, mixing at about the one minute mark, it will thicken a good amount and help you better form the loaf.
 Or, you can just mix the three and let the oats puff up on their own for ten or fifteen minutes before proceeding.

 Line a pan with heavy duty tinfoil and put a fairly close-mesh wire rack in the pan.
 Fold a piece of heavy duty tinfoil to the size of the loaf you intend to form (about 10×5″) and place on the rack.
 When you put the loaf on this, it will stop the mixture squidging through the rack underneath but will also allow the fat to drip off into the lined pan below as the meatloaf cooks.
 This way, it’s not swimming in its own fat at the end.